 Pupillary distance measures the distance between the centers of the eye’s pupils.
 This is required to measure the focus point in the lenses.
 The average PD for the adult lies between 54 to 77 mm whereas for kids it is between 43 to 58 mm.
 It can be easily measured by using a ruler from the center of the right eye to the center of the left eye in millimetres.

 Apart from the above, you need to fill in the type of lens coating you require that ranges from anti-UV, anti-glare and, anti-blue light and photochromic lenses.
 Every coating of the lenses provides their own unique benefits that protect eyes from one or the other harmful rays.

 Where most of the eyewear manufacturers charges for the coating of anti-UV and anti-glare.
-Specscart’s eyeglasses come with automatically loaded with free of cost anti-UV, anti-glare, anti-scratch and shock-resistance properties.
+Specscart offers premium anti-glare glasses with anti-UV, and scratch-resistant coatings for free.

-How to read the prescription for glasses - Example
+How to Understand the prescription for glasses - Example

 It may sound little confusing for you, thus, for better understanding, see the following example:

 Here, -1.50 D is the correction of myopia in the right eye (OD).
 While +1.00 D is for the correction of myopia in the right eyes.
 As there is no astigmatism correction, there is no power for astigmatism.
 However, there is the prismatic correction of 0.75 diopters in the eye.